Belief Bias Identification: Introduction

-First, there has been quite some recent work trying to trace links between different updating biases.
-For example, \citet{heger2018we} and \citet{gneezy2023can} study how wishful thinking (optimism) can affect overconfidence; \citet{charness2017confirmation} and \citet{Liu2024modelconfirmation, Liu2023dualelicitation} try to separate behavior stemming from motivated beliefs and unmotivated confirmation bias; and \citet{aydogan2022much} build on \citet{rabin1999first} to distinguish conservatism from confirmation bias.
-In the absence of an overarching model that encompasses a wide array of biases, findings can be confounded and results about such links could therefore be biased.
-For example, bias A may appear to be linked to bias B, only because a third bias C is missing.
+The paper contributes to the literature in three ways.
+First, it contributes to recent work that seeks to understand the links between different updating distortions.
+For example, \citet{heger2018we} and \citet{gneezy2023can} study how wishful thinking can affect overconfidence; \citet{charness2017confirmation} and \citet{Liu2024modelconfirmation,Liu2023dualelicitation} distinguish behavior stemming from motivated beliefs and unmotivated confirmation bias; \citet{aydogan2025much} build on \citet{rabin1999first} to separate conservatism from confirmation bias; and \citet{chopra2024demand} study the trade-off between accuracy concerns and belief-confirmation motives in political information processing.
+These are important steps toward understanding how biases interact.
+More generally, however, in the absence of a framework that accommodates a broad range of distortions simultaneously, empirical links between biases may themselves be confounded.
+Bias $A$ may appear related to bias $B$ only because a third bias $C$ is omitted.

-Second, many researchers search for belief-based explanations of behavioral phenomena, when conflicting biases come into play.
-For example, political polarization has been separately explained from the standpoint of overconfidence \citep{ortoleva2015overconfidence}, and confirmation bias \citep{del2017modeling}.
-In the financial literature, there is some debate as to whether the disposition effect could be caused by discrepant biases, such as motivated beliefs \citep{heinke2023belief}, the gambler's fallacy \citep{jiao2017belief} or general underinference \citep{pitkajarvi2022slow}.
-More examples range from linking confirmation bias to several stylized facts in financial markets \citep{pouget2017mind}; or confidence biases to poor investment performance \citep{ahmad2020overconfidence} and biased memory \citep{huffman2022persistent}.
-As previously mentioned, utilizing an approach that is able to tell conflicting biases apart has the advantage to better pinpoint what biases are precisely underpinning certain behavioral regularities; or even let us know if some biases are simply an artifact of using a less complete model.
+Second, the paper contributes to research that seeks belief-based explanations for behavioral phenomena in settings where several competing distortions are plausible.
+Political polarization, for instance, has been explained from the perspective of overconfidence \citep{ortoleva2015overconfidence}, which is closely related to overprecision, and also from the perspective of confirmation bias \citep{del2017modeling}.
+In finance, the disposition effect has been linked to motivated beliefs \citep{heinke2023belief}, the gambler's fallacy \citep{jiao2017belief}, and general underinference \citep{pitkajarvi2022slow}.
+Other examples include work linking confirmation bias to stylized facts in financial markets \citep{pouget2017mind}, or confidence distortions to poor investment performance \citep{ahmad2020overconfidence} and biased memory \citep{huffman2022persistent}.
+A framework that distinguishes conflicting biases more cleanly can therefore help identify which distortions are actually driving particular behavioral regularities, and whether some candidate explanations are partly artifacts of less complete models.